apideck-libraries/portman/examples/cli-options/readme.md

 - **postmanUid**: refers to the collection ID to upload the generated collection to your postman app
 - **syncPostman**: a toggle to upload the newly created collection to the Postman app
 - **runNewman**: a toggle to run Newman on a newly created collection
+- **oaRename**: Change the OpenAPI title & Postman collection name to 'CRM API - Test suite'.
+This might be handy if you want to have your original Postman collection and your Portman generated Postman collection as separate collections.

 ## Portman Newman CLI options